The uniform version of Yau-Tian-Donaldson conjecture for singular Fano varieties: Proof of the main result

 Using $\bfM\ge \bfH-n \bfJ$, we get $\bfH(\vphi_j(s))\le (\gamma+n)s+C$.
 So for any fixed $S>0$ and $s\le S$, the metrics $\vphi_j(s)$ lie in the set:

-This is a compact subset of the metric space $(\cE^1, d_1)$ by Theorem \ref{thm-BBEGZ} from \cite{BBEGZ}.
+This is a compact subset of the finite energy space $\cE^1$ by Theorem \ref{thm-BBEGZ} from \cite{BBEGZ}.
 So, by arguing as in \cite{BBJ15}, after passing to a subsequence, $\{\vphi_j(s)\}$ converges to a geodesic ray $\Phi:=\{\vphi(s)\}_{s\ge 0}$ in $\cE^1$, uniformly for each compact time interval. $\{\vphi(s)\}$ satisfies